Class Layer

 For the first argument, see Material.

 The optional thickness argument is the layer thickness in nm.
-If it is omitted, then a the thickness is set to infinite, and the layer can be used as top or bottom of a multi-layer sample, or as the sole component of a single-layer sample.
+If it is omitted, then the thickness is set to infinite, and the layer can be used as top or bottom of a multi-layer sample, or as the sole component of a single-layer sample.

 For the optional roughness argument, see Roughness.